ElisaBierman/Home-Assignment-Merel-van-Steenis/README.md

 Name: Merel van Steenis

-Date of Completion:
+Date of Completion: 2 december

 Link to website with data: https://neurosynth.org/analyses/terms/working%20memory/

 Description of the project:
-Visualizing Fmri data of the strength between specific brain regions and Working Memory function.
+Visualizing and analyzing anatomical and functional maps from the Neurosynth website.
+Looking at the strength between specific brain regions and Working Memory function.
+Plotting a histogram to analyse voxel intensities.

 Table of Contents:
 - anatomical scan data: "anataomical.nii.gz"